Donrwalsh/curiouser-paradox/train-of-thought.md

 Last night before bed, I noticed that the random button wasn't working.
 Easy fix, just needed to update the logic that gets the list of indexes (to facilitate a random selection) to adhere to the new ComicDTO structure.

+I don't recall if I mentioned this, but there was a small problem with sharing common colors across the frontend app.
+Over on `main-comic.component.scss` I was pulling in the entire main `styles.scss` file which awkwardly also happens to include all of bootstrap!
+I don't think this was actually a problem now, but when I started in on this ~20min ago I could've sworn this awkwardness prevented me from using Angular Material and Bootstrap together in the same component.
+That's not the case, as far as I can tell, so I'm not sure how I had gotten that impression.
+Nevertheless, this new approach is cleaner with all the color values existing in a dedicated scss file that can be pulled in wherever (including the primary `styles.scss` for bootstrap color overrides and such).
+I also slid out the two core scss files into a dedicated folder so I can scale that without muddying up the src folder.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/